Josh Naylor Player Props: Guardians vs. Astros

-Josh Naylor -- .256 average over his past 10 games -- will be in action for the Cleveland Guardians versus the Houston Astros, with Framber Valdez on the hill, on August 1 at 8:10 PM ET.
+Josh Naylor -- with a slugging percentage of .333 in his past 10 games (including zero home runs) -- will be in action for the Cleveland Guardians versus the Houston Astros, with Ronel Blanco on the hill, on August 2 at 2:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Astros.
+He had a hitless performance in his previous game (0-for-3) against the Astros.

 Josh Naylor Game Info & Props vs. the Astros